davidaustinarcher/contrast-teamserver/README.md

 # Contrast-TeamServer Cookbook
 This cookbook installs the Contrast TeamServer on Linux (Debian/Ubuntu or Redhat/Centos platforms) for demonstration purposes.
 It is intended to automate the local installation and setup of TeamServer on a Linux VM hosted on a MacBook Pro with 16GB RAM.

-*This cookbook was last updated for Contrast TeamServer v3.5.2.*
+*This cookbook was last tested with Contrast TeamServer v3.5.3.*

 ## Prerequisites
 You will need to supply your own Contrast TeamServer installer file and license file.
 More details about where to place your installer and license files are below.